IceHe/lib/snips/message-queues/kafka.md

 #### What guarantees does log compaction provide?

 - Log compaction guarantees the following:
     - 1\.
-Any consumer that stays caught-up to within the head of the log will see every message that is written; these messages will have sequential offsets.
+Any consumer that stays caught-up to within the head of the log **will see every message that is written**; these messages will have sequential offsets.
         - The topic's `min.compaction.lag.ms` can be used to guarantee the minimum length of time must pass after a message is written before it could be compacted.
         - I.e. it provides a lower bound on how long each message will remain in the (uncompacted) head.
         - The topic's `max.compaction.lag.ms` can be used to guarantee the maximum delay between the time a message is written and the time the message becomes eligible for compaction.
-    - 2\.
-Ordering of messages is always maintained.
+    - 2\. **Ordering of messages is always maintained.**
         - Compaction will never re-order messages, just remove some.
-    - 3\.
-The offset for a message never changes.
+    - 3\. **The offset for a message never changes.**
         - It is the permanent identifier for a position in the log.
     - 4\.
-Any consumer progressing from the start of the log will see at least the final state of all records in the order they were written.
+Any consumer progressing from the start of the log **will see at least the final state of all records in the order they were written.**
         - Additionally, all delete markers for deleted records will be seen, provided the consumer reaches the head of the log in a time period less than the topic's `delete.retention.ms` setting (the default is 24 hours).
         - In other words: since the removal of delete markers happens concurrently with reads, it is possible for a consumer to miss delete markers if it lags by more than `delete.retention.ms`.

 #### Log Compaction Details

-- Log compaction is handled by the log cleaner, a pool of background threads that recopy log segment files, removing records whose key appears in the head of the log.
-Each compactor thread works as follows:
+- Log compaction is handled by the **log cleaner, a pool of background threads that recopy log segment files, removing records whose key appears in the head of the log.** Each compactor thread works as follows:
     - 1\.
 It chooses the log that has the highest ratio of log head to log tail
     - 2\.
-It creates a succinct summary of the last offset for each key in the head of the log
+It creates a succinct _( 简洁的 )_ summary of the last offset for each key in the head of the log
     - 3\.
 It recopies the log from beginning to end removing keys which have a later occurrence in the log.
         - New, clean segments are swapped into the log immediately so the additional disk space required is just one additional log segment (not a fully copy of the log).
     - 4\.
 The summary of the log head is essentially just a space-compact hash table.
         - It uses exactly 24 bytes per entry.
         - As a result with 8GB of cleaner buffer one cleaner iteration can clean around 366GB of log head (assuming 1k messages).

-#### Configuring The Log Cleaner
+#### _Configuring The Log Cleaner_

 - The log cleaner is enabled by default.
     - This will start the pool of cleaner threads.